Purdah and Patriarchy: Evaluating and Mitigating South Asian Biases in Open-Ended Multilingual LLM Generations: Multilingual Generation Methodology

-We determined suitable models for generation and translation across 10 South Asian languages.
-IndicTrans2 and mT0 formed a robust, scalable pipeline for multilingual generation and cross-lingual analysis, ensuring high quality and scalable downstream bias evaluations.
-See configurations in Tables \ref{tab:mt0_config}- \ref{tab:indictrans_config}.
+\textbf{Primary Models.} We determined suitable, open-source, models for generation and translation in 10 South Asian languages.
+IndicTrans2 and mT0 formed a robust, scalable pipeline for multilingual generation, cross-lingual and cross-family analysis, ensuring quality and scalable bias evaluations.
+See model details and configurations in Appendix \ref{model_configs_and_justification}. \\

-\textbf{mT0 Model Variants.} We use \textbf{mT0-xxl} \cite{mt0xxl}, a multilingual text-to-text model, for the first large-scale, multilingual, dataset on South Asian intersectional bias.
-Among mT0 variants, the mT0-xxl model consistently produced fluent, instruction-following outputs, making it optimal for our large-scale study.
-We generate culturally specific outputs across intersectional identities and tasks, leveraging mT0-xxl performance in high and low-resource South Asian languages.
+\textbf{mT0 Model Variants.} We use \textbf{mT0-xxl} \cite{mt0xxl}, an open-source, multilingual text-to-text model, for the first large-scale, multilingual, dataset on South Asian intersectional bias and debiasing.
+From variants, mT0-xxl consistently made fluent, instruction-following outputs, making it optimal for our large-scale study.
+We generate culturally specific texts across intersectional identities and tasks, leveraging mT0-xxl performance in high and low-resource languages.
+Future work can apply our framework to additional LLMs. \\

-\textbf{Translation for Cross-linguistic Evaluation.} For consistent, interpretable cross-lingual bias comparisons, we translate original and debiased generations into English using the state-of-the-art translation model \textbf{IndicTrans2} \cite{2023indictrans}.
-The translation process ensures that bias analysis is comparable across Indo-Aryan and Dravidian languages and preserves culturally specific content.
+\textbf{Translation for Cross-linguistic Evaluation.} For consistent, interpretable cross-lingual bias comparisons, we translate and manually validate (Appendix \ref{appendix:translation_validation}) original/debiased generations into English using state-of-the-art translation model \textbf{IndicTrans2} \cite{2023indictrans, dabre_indictrans2, ramesh_indictrans2}, which outperforms mBART50 \cite{Liu2020} and M2M-100 \cite{Fan2020}.
+The translation process ensures comparable bias analysis across Indo-Aryan and Dravidian languages and preserves cultural content.